Joint Multi-Leaf Segmentation, Alignment and Tracking from Fluorescence Plant Videos: Performance Evaluation

-We define a threshold $\tau$ to operate on $\bm{e}_1$ and $\bm{e}_2$.
-Finally we compute three metrics by varying $\tau$. {\textbf{Unmatched leaf rate}} $F$ is the percentage of unmatched leaves w.r.t.~the total number of labeled leaves $N^b$.
-Noted that $F$ can attribute to two sources, leaf without correspondence $f$ and the correspondence leaf pairs whose tip-based errors are larger than $\tau$. {\textbf{Landmark error}} $E$ is the average of all tip-based errors in $\bm{e}_1$ that are smaller than $\tau$. {\textbf{Tracking consistency}} $T$ is the percentage of leaf pairs whose tip-based errors in $\bm{e}_2$ are smaller than $\tau$ w.r.t.~$N^b$.
-These three metrics can jointly estimate our algorithm performance in leaf segmentation ($F$), alignment ($E$), and tracking ($T$).
+Finally we compute three metrics by varying a threshold $\tau$. {\textbf{Unmatched leaf rate}} $F$ is the percentage of unmatched leaves w.r.t.~the total number of labeled leaves $N^b$. $F$ attributes to two sources, $f$ leaves without correspondence and correspondent leaves with tip-based errors larger than $\tau$. {\textbf{Landmark error}} $E$ is the average of all tip-based errors in $\bm{e}_1$ that are smaller than $\tau$. {\textbf{Tracking consistency}} $T$ is the percentage of leaf pairs whose tip-based errors in $\bm{e}_2$ are smaller than $\tau$ w.r.t.~$N^b$.
+These three metrics jointly estimate the accuracy in leaf counting ($F$), alignment ($E$), and tracking ($T$).

-Noted that only $\bm{e}_2$ is considered in~\cite{yin2014b}.
-While it is reasonable to use $\bm{e}_2$ to compute $T$, it is unfair to use $\bm{e}_2$ to compute $E$ because leaf $4$ is still well aligned in the third frame though it does not have video-to-video correspondence.
+In order to quantitatively evaluate the segmentation accuracy, we annotate each image to generate a leaf segmentation mask where the pixels of the same leaf are assigned with the same number over the video.
+We add the metric \textit{``Symmetric Best Dice'' (SBD)}~\cite{scharr2014annotated} to compute the similarity between the estimated and the ground truth segmentation masks.
+It is averaged across all labeled frames.
+These four metrics are used to evaluate the performance of our joint framework.